-The Regional WorkOne Coordinator and the Business Services Director will coordinate Rapid Response services for Region 8.
-The Regional WorkOne Coordinator will maintain regular contact with the State Rapid Response Team/Dislocated Worker Unit (DWU) for mass layoffs, WARN information, and TAA activity.
+The Business Services Director will coordinate Rapid Response services for Region 8.
+The Business Services Director will maintain regular contact with the State Rapid Response Team/Dislocated Worker Unit (DWU) for mass layoffs, WARN information, and TAA activity.
 Information from DWD and the Dislocated Worker Unit will be shared with the regional Leadership Team, and information obtained locally will be shared with the State Rapid Response Team and DWU.

-The Regional WorkOne Coordinator will share information with the regional Leadership Team through use of regular meetings, email, and phone contact for immediate issues.
-The Coordinator, working with the Business Services Director and the WIOA service provider for the region, will schedule meetings with the WorkOne Manager responsible for the county in which the rapid response activity occurs.
-The Coordinator will ensure that all staff and partners needed to participate in orientations are advised and scheduled for appropriate presentations.
-The Coordinator will keep the Regional Operator advised of activities and provide reports as required to the Regional Operator and to the Regional Workforce Board.
+The Business Services Director will share information with the regional Leadership Team through use of regular meetings, email, and phone contact for immediate issues.
+The Business Services Director and the WIOA service provider for the region, will schedule meetings with the WorkOne Manager responsible for the county in which the rapid response activity occurs.
+The Business Services Director will ensure that all staff and partners needed to participate in orientations are advised and scheduled for appropriate presentations.
+The Business Services Director will keep the One-Stop Operator advised of activities and provide reports as required to the Regional Operator and to the Regional Workforce Board.

-In the event that layoff activity involves a TAA certified company, the Coordinator will ensure that all local activities are well coordinated between WIOA Dislocated Worker programs and TAA.
-All Trade related activities will be shared with the Leadership Team and the Coordinator will be copied on all communications related to Trade program issues.
-The Coordinator will ensure contact with the State DWU occurs whenever a Trade activity occurs or has a potential to occur.
+In the event that layoff activity involves a TAA certified company, the Business Services Director will ensure that all local activities are well coordinated between WIOA Dislocated Worker programs and TAA.
+All Trade related activities will be shared with the Leadership Team and the Business Services Director will be copied on all communications related to Trade program issues.
+The Business Services Director will ensure contact with the State DWU occurs whenever a Trade activity occurs or has a potential to occur.
 Regular contacts with the Trade Specialists assigned to the region will ensure a cohesive ongoing relationship.
-Trade Specialists throughout the region will work with the Coordinator to ensure all staff are aware of Trade activities and understand how to properly implement the applicable policies and procedures.
+Trade Specialists throughout the region will work with the Business Services Director to ensure all staff are aware of Trade activities and understand how to properly implement the applicable policies and procedures.